 \subsubsection{Combining log-distance ratio with galaxy overdensity}

 Fig.~\ref{fig:mock_combined} illustrates the constraints on \(f\sigma_8\) from 675 mocks with \(\sigma_u = 16h^{-1} \mathrm{Mpc}\) and grid size of \(20h^{-1} \mathrm{Mpc}\) using both galaxy overdensity and log-distance ratio.
 The best-fit \(\sigma_u\) is different from that when using only the peculiar velocity catalogue because the cross-covariance also depends on \(\sigma_u\).
-The mean \(f\sigma_8\) constraint is consistent with the fiducial value indicated by the blue dashed line, and the reduced chi-squared is around one.
+The mean \(f\sigma_8\) (0.460) constraint is consistent with the fiducial value indicated by the blue dashed line, and the reduced chi-squared is around one.
 Therefore, we decided to use the same setting when applying to the data catalogue.
-Different from Fig.~\ref{fig:mock_TF} and \ref{fig:mock_FP}, the mean uncertainty of \(f\sigma_8\) when combining the galaxy overdensity and peculiar velocity is lower than the standard deviation of \(f\sigma_8\).
-To ensure our uncertainties fully account for the variation in the mocks, we inflate the uncertainty to be equal to the standard deviation in the mocks.
-The covariance matrix fails to capture the sample variance, possibly because the gridding kernel significantly reduces the power spectrum and, consequently, the covariance matrix's amplitude (see Fig.\ref{fig:damping_vs_grid_corr}).
-It is appropriate to use a single mock, as indicated by the reduced chi-squared value, since our data vector is also gridded.
-However, the gridding will remove all small-scale information below 20\(h^{-1}\)Mpc, but the true cosmic variance includes fluctuations on all scales, not just above the gridding scale.
+Different from Fig.~\ref{fig:mock_TF} and~\ref{fig:mock_FP}, the mean uncertainty of \(f\sigma_8\) (0.036) when combining the galaxy overdensity and peculiar velocity is lower than the standard deviation of \(f\sigma_8\) (0.066).
+There are two possible reasons for this discrepancy.
+Firstly, the reduced chi-squared for all mocks is close to one, indicating the method is not underestimating the statistical uncertainty.
+Therefore, the covariance matrix is probably underestimating the sample variance.
+This is possibly because the gridding kernel significantly reduces the power spectrum and, consequently, the covariance matrix's amplitude (see Fig.\ref{fig:damping_vs_grid_corr}).
+The gridding does not bias the statistical uncertainty, as indicated by the reduced chi-squared value, since our data vector is also gridded.
+However, the gridding will remove all small-scale information below 20\(h^{-1}\)Mpc, but the true sample variance includes fluctuations on all scales, not just those larger than the gridding scale.